joeferner/node-persist/README.md

 <a name="modelUpdate" />
 ### Model.update(connection, id, params, callback)

-Updates the model object specified with id to the database
+Updates the model object specified with id to the database.
+This will only update the values specified and will not retreive the item from the database first.

 __Arguments__